moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 - Direct transfer doesn't support this.
 Project/export import is a workaround and it will likely stay as such.
 See the GitLab issue titled [Direct transfer - Support for air-gapped solutions](https://gitlab.com/groups/gitlab-org/-/epics/8985) and [Maintain project and group file-based import/export as a workaround for migrations over air-gapped networks and to serve other use cases](https://gitlab.com/gitlab-org/gitlab/-/issues/363406) for nuanced technical details on performing this.

 ## From GitLab self-managed to GitLab SaaS or the other way around

+Choosing from the three different options for a customer migration depends on understanding your customer's needs post migration.
+A full technical page comparing in a table format the different pros and cons of each method is outlined in [Migration features](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/gitlab-migration-features-matrix.md#migration-features).
+While Congregate supports the most Features to be migrated, migrating to/from GitLab.com with Congregate requires the GitLab Professional Services team due to restricted access to the GitLab.com SaaS (multi-tenatnt) data.

 There are three different options for these migrations.